Retirement

 Most Canadians would jump at the chance of a $150K pension, let alone $200K in paid expenses, for their retirement years.

-There are many ways of securing enough income for retirement, from using public pensions, like the Canada Pension Plan (CPP), to contributing to workplace pensions or opening personal investment accounts, like a Registered Retirement Savings Plan (RRSP).
-But with the rising costs of living, at least some part of their future income will likely rely on investment accounts.
+There are many ways of securing enough income for retirement, from using public pensions, like the Canada Pension Plan (CPP), to contributing to workplace retirement plans or opening personal investment accounts, like a Registered Retirement Savings Plan (RRSP).
+In most cases, Canadian retirees will end up relying on a mix of government income support, such as Old Age Security (OAS) and CPP, and their own savings.

 That’s why Tax-Free Savings Accounts (TFSAs), which are registered savings accounts that function as an investment account, are a popular option for retirement investing.
-TFSAs allow you to avoid taxes on income earned through capital gains, dividends or interest on withdrawal, within limits.
+TFSAs allow you to avoid paying taxes on income earned through capital gains, dividends or interest when the funds are withdrawn.

-There’s one big disadvantage: You can only contribute up to $7,000 per year as of 2026.
-However, holding a self-directed TFSA in a brokerage account lets you choose from a range of investment options, including stocks, bonds and ETFs.
+There is one big disadvantage with the TFSA: You can only contribute a specified amount each year.
+In 2026, the contribution limit was capped at $7,000 and prior year contribution limits were as low as $5,000.
+Still, holding a self-directed TFSA in a brokerage account lets you choose from a range of investment options, including stocks, bonds and ETFs.

 Break in case of emergency